Hot-Interconnects/website/call-for-papers.md

 * Submissions should include title, author, abstract, and paper in double-column, see <a href="https://www.ieee.org/conferences/publishing/templates.html">[IEEE format]</a> for details.
 * Papers will be submitted electronically through <a href="https://easychair.org/conferences?conf=hoti2025"> [EasyChair] </a> and will undergo a single-blind review process.
 * Regular papers: up to 10 pages (including technical content and figures), excluding references and any appendices.
 Appendices (if any) are limited to 5 pages (the limit might be extended upon committee approval in advance).
 Reproducibility appendices are encouraged but no official verification is provided by the HotI program committee.
 * Hot topic papers: up to 4 pages (including technical content and figures) excluding references.
 Appendices are not allowed for hot topic papers.
+Hot topic papers should describe initial research or early first-of-a-kind results (from industry or academia) and will be reviewed independently from the regular papers.
+Hot topic papers will not be considered for IEEE Micro special issue.
 * Materials other than the abstract, main paper body, and references will be read at the committee’s discretion.
 * Accepted papers will be submitted for inclusion into IEEE Xplore subject to meeting IEEE Xplore’s scope and quality requirements.
-We plan to invite the best papers for an <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=40">[IEEE Micro]</a> Special issue submission.
+We plan to invite regular papers with the highest review scores for an <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=40">[IEEE Micro]</a> Special issue submission.
 * After a paper is accepted, the authors must follow the conference and <a href="https://www.computer.org/conferences/cps"> [IEEE CPS guidelines]</a> in publishing the paper.
 <!-- ## Posters and Tutorials -->